PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

   - A GET request will retrieve metadata when sent with the following headers:
     - The common headers noted below
     - The common URI parameters noted below are supported

+### Blob Access Tiers
+- Blobs can be moved between access tiers by making PUT requests against https://myaccount.blob.core.windows.net/mycontainer/myblob?comp=tier with the following headers:
+  - The common headers noted below
+  - x-ms-access-tier: `<Hot, Cool, Cold, Archive>` - Required to specify the tier to be set on the blob.
+The cold tier is in preview.

 ### Common headers in requests
 - There are common headers that should be on most requests: